 - Having blood taken for genetic testing.
 Your doctor/hospital will take the blood from you, but they will send it on to the specialist centre in Exeter for it to be tested, along with details of your diagnosis and treatment.

-For more info go to www.diabetesgenes.org.
+For more information on genetic types of diabetes go to www.diabetesgenes.org.